-The Company's Restated Articles of Incorporation authorize the Board of Directors to issue, without shareholder approval, an additional 2,600,000 shares of preferred stock with voting, conversion, and other rights and preferences that could materially and adversely affect the voting power or other rights of the holders of Common Stock.
-The issuance of preferred stock or of rights to purchase preferred stock could be used to discourage an unsolicited acquisition proposal.
+The Company's Restated Articles of Incorporation authorize the Board of Directors to issue, without shareholder approval, 5,000,000 shares of Preferred Stock with voting, conversion, and other rights and preferences that could materially and adversely affect the voting power or other rights of the holders of Common Stock.
+The issuance of Preferred Stock or of rights to purchase Preferred Stock could be used to discourage an unsolicited acquisition proposal.
 The Company's Bylaws contain procedural restrictions on director nominations by shareholders and the submission of other proposals for consideration at shareholder meetings.
 The possible issuance of Preferred Stock and the procedures required for director nominations and shareholder proposals could discourage a proxy contest, make more difficult the acquisition of a substantial block of Common Stock, or limit the price that investors might be willing to pay in the future for shares of Common Stock.
 The Company's Restated Articles of Incorporation eliminate the right of shareholders to act without a meeting, do not provide for cumulative voting in the election of directors and provide that the holders of at least two-thirds of the outstanding shares of Common Stock must approve certain transactions resulting in a change of control of the Company.
-In addition, certain provisions of Michigan law applicable to the Company, including, but not limited to, provisions requiring class or series votes in certain circumstances with respect to proposed business combinations, could also delay or make more difficult a merger, tender offer or proxy contest involving the Company.
+In addition, certain provisions of Michigan law applicable to the Company could also delay or make more difficult a merger, tender offer or proxy contest involving the Company.
 See "Description of Capital Stock."